Diocese of Gallup: 2000 to present

-In 2007, Pelotte suffered a traumatic brain injury at his home and was hospitalized at his home.
-In January 2008, Pope Benedict XVI named an apostolic administrator to run the diocese while Pelotte recovered.
+In 2007, Pelotte suffered a traumatic brain injury at his home and was hospitalized.
+In January 2008, Pope Benedict XVI named an apostolic administrator to run the diocese.
 In April 2008, Pelotte retired due to his health problems.
-The pope in 2009 named Monsignor James S. Wall from the Diocese of Phoenix to replace Wall as bishop of Gallup.
+The pope in 2009 named James S. Wall to replace Wall.

 In 2013, Wall renovated a chapel used by local seminarians with sacred art in santero, a New Mexico folk art based on Spanish colonial art.
-Artist Arlene Sena said that prayer was "the key to this tradition".
-The chapel contains images of the Holy Family, James, brother of Jesus, Francis de Sales, Our Lady of Mount Carmel, two angels, and the Sacred Heart.
-In May 2023, Wall announced that the diocese was taking over operation of St. Michael's Mission from the Franciscans due to their inability to support it any longer.
-Also in 2013, the diocese filed for Chapter 11 bankruptcy in order to settle the sexual abuse lawsuits against diocesan clergy.
+In May 2023, Wall announced that the diocese was taking over operation of St. Michael's Mission from the Franciscans.
+Also in 2013, the diocese filed for Chapter 11 bankruptcy in order to settle sexual abuse lawsuits against diocesan clergy.The case was closed in 2017.

-As of 2023, Wall is the current bishop of the Diocese of Gallup.
+Wall in 2025 ordered a group of young men in Concho to vacate housing owned by the local parish and stop teaching in Catholic schools.
+Calling themselves the League of the Blessed Sacrament, the men had been expelled from the Canons Regular of Immaculate Conception in Santa Paula, California, four years earlier.
+Wall said that the group had no official status with the Catholic church.

 Sex abuse

-In 2004, James Burns was sentenced to 18 months in prison for sexually abusing a boy in Blanco, New Mexico.
-It was later estimated that the priest had molested several dozen boys during his career as a priest.
-The diocese in 2005 identified Clement A. Hageman as an abuser of children from the 1940s to the 1970s.
+In 2004, James Burns, a diocesan priest, was sentenced to 18 months in prison for sexually abusing a boy in Blanco, New Mexico.
+The diocese in 2005 identified the priest Clement A. Hageman as an abuser of children from the 1940s to the 1970s.
 Hageman was transferred to the Archdiocese of Santa Fe from the Diocese of Corpus Christi when allegations of sexual abuse arose there.
 The archdiocese later moved the priest to the Diocese of Gallup for the same reason.

-The diocese released a list of 42 clergy and one teacher with credible accusations of sexual abuse of minors in 2014.

-In February 2017, it was announced that the diocese had paid more than $17.6 million in financial settlements to 57 victims of sexual by diocesan clergy.
+The diocese released a list of 42 clergy and one lay teacher with credible accusations of sexual abuse of minors in 2014.In February 2017, it was announced that the diocese had paid more than $17.6 million in financial settlements to 57 victims by diocesan clergy.